This is a guide covering backlights and backlighting in photography.

 If, however, your camera does not attempt to push the shadow you may in that case use the exposure compensation button to push the exposure slightly so that the face of the subject is properly exposed.

 Another suggestion is not to use the exposure compensation method at all.

 If you have one of the latest DSLR cameras which has excellent dynamic range and a very low noise threshold you should be able to expose for the bright background and yet retain enough detail in the shadow areas which can be recovered during post-processing.

 How Do You Backlight Someone?

-As has been explained above backlighting technique involves putting the subject between the key light and the camera with the key light facing the camera (whether it’s the sun, studio light, etc).
+As has been explained above backlighting technique involves putting the subject between the backlight source and the camera with the backlight source facing the camera (whether it’s the sun, studio light, etc).

 Some photographers prefer to use a fill light or a reflector to bounce some light back onto the subject’s face.

 This helps to bring out the subject against the bright background.
 Ideally, these are the best setups for shooting backlit subjects.

 Which Are the Best Times to Shoot Backlit Photography?

 The best times to shoot backlit photography are during the early part of the day and the later parts of the afternoon, the proverbial golden hour when the Sun’s rays are almost parallel to the surface of the earth.